auag92/project-pages/about.md

 ---

-This blog is forked from Project Pages.
-Project Pages is a research blog tool that allows you to quickly show your latest results to an advisor, collaborators or your mom.
+This blog is supposed to be a comprehensive log of my research activities in the MINED group at GeorgiaTech